 30 Jan 2023 – 3 Feb 2023

-Location: Rotorua, New Zealand (subject to COVID)
+Location: Rotorua, New Zealand (virtual and in-person attendance)

 Main Event: IAVCEI Scientific Assembly

 Invited Speaker: Dr. Teresa Ubide Garralda (University of Queensland, Australia)

 A major societal application of volcanology is to give an early warning of volcanic activity to reduce risks to communities.
 Magmatic processes occurring at depth within volcanic plumbing systems prior to, during, and after eruptions play a fundamental role in controlling the tempo and style of volcanic activity.
 Investigating these processes can thus lead to improved volcanic hazard assessment.
 These dynamic processes operate and interlink on scales of millimetres to kilometres, occur at timescales from seconds to hundreds or thousands of years, and involve complex physics and chemistry at the interface between fluid and solid mechanics.
 In recent years the concept of transcrustal magmatic systems has emerged to explain the temporal and chemical connection and evolution of upper crustal magma reservoirs to their lower crustal roots.
 Understanding the dynamics and linking the scales of processes throughout the transcrustal magmatic system is crucial to forecast its evolution towards eruption, and consequently providing accurate hazard and risk assessments.

 This session targets scientists dealing with the physical, chemical and temporal evolution of volcanic plumbing systems by using field, geophysical or geodetic observations, theoretical or analytical models, petrological and geochemical constraints, and experimental or numerical methods.

 To trigger cross-disciplinary interactions, the session aims are process-oriented and targeted at e.g.:

 - studies of solidified, eroded volcanic plumbing systems;